Last Updated on

 STORING CAULIFLOWER AND BACON SOUP

-TOP TIPS FOR MAKING CAULIFLOWER AND BACON SOUP
+TOP TIPS FOR MAKING CAULIFLOWER SOUP WITH BACON

 - Cooking the bacon bits first means you don’t need any cooking oil for this recipe.
 You can then use the leftover bacon fat to sauté the onion and garlic.
 This adds a lot of flavour to the soup.